iartag/hek-ml-workshop/docs/index.md

 ### Docker
 [__Docker__](https://www.docker.com/) is needed in order to deploy some of the models locally.
 This will give us some flexibility when running experiments locally.
 It will also allow us to _chain_ models (at the moment a user can only run one model instance using the provided cloud GPU in Runway).
-A guide to getting started is [available](https://docs.runwayml.com/#/getting-started/installation?id=download-docker) for linux user those [post install steps](https://docs.docker.com/install/linux/linux-postinstall/) could be useful as well
+A guide to getting started is [available](https://docs.runwayml.com/#/getting-started/installation?id=download-docker).
+For linux users, those [post install steps](https://docs.docker.com/install/linux/linux-postinstall/) could be useful as well.

 > Docker for Windows requires Microsoft Hyper-V, which is supported only in the Pro, Enterprise or Education editions of Windows.
 If you don't have a Pro, Enterprise or Education Windows edition you will not be able to install Docker and you will be able to only run some models using cloud GPU.